Social and Ecological Impact Theory

 Feeling called to bring our gifts, interests and passions to this shared vision, we have lots of ideas for ways to contribute such as:

-a business, a movement, a point of view, an exhibition, clothing or jewellery, a house, a film, music, an event, a community, a piece of writing, an art work, a philosophy, a program, self-sufficiency, an alternative way of trading, a policy, furniture, a school, an ecos, a book, a village, a food forest, a new sport, technology, a gift, a story, a resource of somekind…
+a business, a movement, a point of view, an exhibition, a peice of clothing or jewellery, a house, a film, balance, music, an event, a community, a piece of writing, an art work, a philosophy, a program, self-sufficiency, a front door to a home, a YouTube channel, a resculptured body, an app, a regenerated eco-system, a studio, an alternative way of trading, a policy, a piece of furniture, an animal run for the outdoors, a school, alternative power sources, an ecos, a picnic area, a decorated wall, a book, peace, a village, a food forest, a new sport, technology, a gift, a story, a resource of somekind… our ideas are endless…

-a change, a solution, a lifestyle, a difference… an idea or ideas we want to, need to, feel called to CREATE.
+a change, a solution, a lifestyle, a difference… something we LOVE!

 What is an Impact Theory?